padiazg/root-finding-algorithms-examples/part-2/README.md

 # Numerical Root-Finding Algorithms

-This repository contains demonstration code for an article published on [Numerical Root-Finding Part 2](https://padiazg.github.io/posts/numerical-root-finding-part2/).
+This repository contains demonstration code for the article [Numerical root-finding algorithms: Bisection, Newton-Raphson and Bisection.
+Part2](https://padiazg.github.io/posts/numerical-root-finding-part2/).
 It includes implementations of three numerical root-finding algorithms: Bisection, Newton-Raphson, and Secant.

 All three implementatins calculares the square-root of a fiven number, following the theory explained in the articles.